Rob’s Barn – The Roots

 The Way it is

 The concerts are warm weather events, beginning in May and continuing through the summer months until late September or early October.
 As of 2014, we are offering six concerts each summer, with a published schedule that announces the bands and performance dates in advance of the beginning of our season.
 As previously mentioned, this is not a business venture, the series is supported by your voluntary donations at the door.
 We announce a suggested amount, but attendees are free to donate any amount they choose.
-After we cover the expenses for items provided at the event, and set a small amount aside for a “rainy day fund”, virtually all money collected goes to the bands.
 Our goal is to provide a quality location where fans of Bluegrass can hear a good, live performance.

 That is a brief look at who we are, what we are endeavoring to do, and why we are doing it.
 We believe that great music offered in a unique and outstanding venue, with a friendly, knowledgeable and appreciative audience all combine for a memorable evening.
 If there is any proof of that needed, it can be seen in our experience that many folks who have come to our concerts are now “regulars” in their own right, and every band that has played in the Barn is eager to return.
 When high quality music is performed live in an intimate setting, magic can happen.
 Magic has already happened at Rob’s Bluegrass Barn, and it will happen again.
 Check our schedule, we invite you to join us and experience it for yourself.